A new structure for analyzing discrete scale invariant processes: Covariance and Spectra: Theoretical framework

 \section{Theoretical framework}

-This section is organized in tree subsections.
-First we review the structure of the covariance function and spectral distribution matrix of multi-dimensional stationary processes.
-We present definitions of DT-SS, DT-SI, wide sense self-similar and scale invariant processes in subsection 2.2.
-We define quasi Lamperti transformation and present its properties which provide a one to one correspondence between DT-SS and discrete time stationary processes and also between DT-SI and DT-PC processes.
+In this section we review the structure of covariance function and spectral density matrix of multi-dimensional stationary processes.
+The definitions of self-similar, scale invariant processes in discrete time and in the wide sense are presented.
+Also Lamperti transformation is defined and its properties are studied.